Sustainable development at Uppsala University

 A world in which future generations can be assured a good environment, sustainable energy supply, economic prosperity, a safe, secure society, and peace and justice, requires new knowledge.
 The universities have great expectations to fulfil.

-The above paragraphs are from the foreword of Uppsala University’s Mission & Core Values.
+The above paragraph is from the foreword of Uppsala University’s Mission & Core Values.
 The University’s work for sustainable development is further detailed in the documents Programme for Sustainable Development and Action Plan for Sustainable Development 2016–2018 which can be found below.

 Uppsala University Sustainability Initiative – UUSI